 Take a straight shot to the north edge of chicago to find Rogers Park, which has the eclectic mix of people you’d expect of a border town — except it’s a border neighborhood.
 Hop off the CTA red line at Morse and you are in Rogers Park; The Glenwood Avenue Arts District, to be exact.
-Rogers Park is the northernmost part of Chicago and rubs shoulders with Evanston to the North and Lake Michigan to the East.
-Because it’s far from downtown and other sleeker Chicago regions, the Rogers Park community has made sure they have their own arts, and events so that they can stay local.
+Rogers Park rubs shoulders with Evanston to the North and Lake Michigan to the East.
+Because it’s far from downtown and other sleeker Chicago regions, the Rogers Park community has made sure they have their own arts and events so that they can stay local.

-I first discovered what Rogers Park had to offer when I began a part-time job at the Heartland Cafe a couple years ago.
+I first discovered what Rogers Park had to offer when I began a part-time job at the Heartland Cafe several years ago.
 I figured it would be a good job to have while I applied to graduate school, and at the time I didn’t know how essential this restaurant was to the surrounding neighborhood.
 Open since 1976, not only does the Heartland serve food, it also has a Buffalo Bar, a General Store, hosts annual run/walk races along the lake, and even broadcasts a radio show on WLUW live from the restaurant on Saturday mornings.
 A visit to the Heartland, and a look at the current photography on the walls of the place would be a good way to start exploring Rogers Park, though I can’t go so far as to strongly recommend the food.

-If you’ve already taken the Loop Interior Architecture Walking Tour and are thirsting for some more residential architecture, north of the quirky Armadillo’s Pillow Book Store you’ll find a Frank Lloyd Wright building.
+For some more residential architecture, north of the quirky Armadillo’s Pillow Book Store you’ll find a Frank Lloyd Wright building.
 Built in 1915 at 7415 N. Sheridan, the Emil Bach house has aged rather ungracefully, as the neighborhood changed over time; and the opulence was slowly displaced by practicality.
-Fortunately, this Spring, the historic landmark will be restored to its original luster and open for public events thanks to James Pritzker and his team.
+Fortunately, the historic landmark has restored to its original luster and opened for public events thanks to James Pritzker and his team.